 Diagnostic workflow:

-- Confirm the symptom on your vehicle.
+- Confirm the symptom on your 2015 Vehicle MODEL.

 - Scan for stored or pending codes with an OBD-II tool.